alvr-org/ALVR/wiki/Installation.md

 ## Connect headset and PC on separate networks

-Check out the guide [here](https://github.com/alvr-org/ALVR/wiki/ALVR-client-and-server-on-separate-networks).
+Check out the guide [here](https://github.com/alvr-org/ALVR/wiki/ALVR-v14-and-Above).

 ## Use ALVR together with third-party drivers

 By default ALVR disables other SteamVR drivers before starting.
 Among these drivers there is [Driver4VR](https://www.driver4vr.com/) for full body tracking.
 ALVR disables these drivers to maximize compatibility with every PC setup.
 You can disable this behavior by manually registering the ALVR driver.
-Go to the `Installation` tab and click on `Register ALVR driver`.
+Go to the `Basic-installation` tab and click on `Register ALVR driver`.
 The next time you launch ALVR you will be able to use the other drivers concurrently.

 ## Launch ALVR together with SteamVR

 You can skip the ALVR Launcher and open ALVR automatically together with SteamVR.
-Open ALVR, go to the `Installation` tab and click on `Register ALVR driver`.
+Open ALVR, go to the `Basic-installation` tab and click on `Register ALVR driver`.

 ## Use a browser different than Chrome

 ALVR requires a Chromium based browser to correctly display the dashboard.
 Chrome and Edge work out of the box, but Edge has a few bugs that make ALVR behave weirdly.
 If you want to use other Chromium based browsers like Brave or Vivaldi you have to add an environment variable `ALCRO_BROWSER_PATH` pointing to the path of the browser executable (for example `C:\Program Files\Vivaldi\Application\vivaldi.exe`).
 Unfortunately Firefox is not supported.

 ## Connect headset and PC via a USB Cable
-Check out the guide [here](https://github.com/alvr-org/ALVR/wiki/Use-ALVR-through-a-USB-connection).
+Check out the guide [here](https://github.com/alvr-org/ALVR/wiki/Using-ALVR-through-a-USB-connection).

 # Linux